FailedWare/Mars-Selfbot/README.md

   This works best on a ***personal server***
     - Go into the Discord browser version and press Ctrl+Shift+I then press Ctrl+R in the prompt that just opened and type in the search bar ***messages***
     - Look for ***Authority*** or ***Authorization*** and copy the value (That value is your Token) this will be used later.

+## Option 2
+Use a Discord Mod/Hack to grab your token for you.

 ### Pre-Startup
 - Go into the file and look for ``Token = ""`` put your token in between the ``""``